chibiboba/JS-202/My Notes/Lesson 2 Notes.md

 - The main idea is that the left/right factors affect the **flow**, while the top and bottom do not.

+#### Convert element to `inline` element

+- You can convert any element to an `inline` element with the `display: inline` CSS property.
+The most common reason to do so is to override a prior declaration.

 #### `inline` interaction with `border-box`

 - Technically, it is possible to apply `border-box` sizing to an inline element using CSS, but it may not always work as expected due to the nature of inline elements.